rangsimanketkaew/rangsimanketkaew.github.io/_posts/2019-07-30-compiling-linear-algebra-libraries.md

 make
 ```

-6. After installation is completed, there must be **libcblas.a** in **CBLAS/lib** sub-directory.
+6. There should be **libcblas.a** in **CBLAS/lib** sub-directory.

 <br>

 ## ScaLAPACK

-1. Download the tar.gz. file of ScaLAPACK from Netlib repository to your Linux <http://www.netlib.org/scalapack/#_software>
+1. Download a tarball of ScaLAPACK from Netlib repository to your Linux <http://www.netlib.org/scalapack/#_software>

-2. Unpack the tar file using following command
+2. Unpack the tarball
 ```
 tar -xzvf scalapack-2.0.2.tgz
 ```